aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/shape-alignment-and-formatting-in-slides/adding-stretch-offset-left-picture-frame/_index.md

 ### How can I install Aspose.Slides for .NET?

-You can download Aspose.Slides for .NET from the official website [here](https://releases.aspose.com/slides/net/).
+You can download Aspose.Slides for .NET from the  website [here](https://releases.aspose.com/slides/net/).

 ### Can I use Aspose.Slides for other PowerPoint manipulation tasks?